CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 For the RESTCONF demo, let's focus on a different set of tasks to showcase the versatility and capabilities of RESTCONF for network management.
 RESTCONF uses HTTP methods to interact with network devices, making it a simpler and more accessible option for many engineers, especially those familiar with REST APIs.

+RESTCONF is a protocol based on REST principles, providing a programmatic interface for accessing data defined in YANG, using standard HTTP methods.
+It simplifies the process of configuring and managing network devices for engineers who are already familiar with RESTful services.

+In this demonstration, we will walk through several steps that highlight the power and flexibility of RESTCONF.
+We'll start by using a Python script to display the current configuration of interfaces on a Cat8000V router.
+This will give us a clear view of the device's state before we proceed to modify its configuration.

+Next, we'll transition into the creation and deletion of a network interface, specifically Loopback101.
+This exercise will illustrate how RESTCONF can be used to make precise and controlled changes to a device's configuration, which is essential for network automation and orchestration.

+Throughout this demo, we will observe best practices for interacting with network devices programmatically, including handling JSON data structures, managing HTTP requests and responses, and understanding the implications of SSL certificate verification in a non-production environment.

+By the end of this demonstration, you will have a better understanding of how RESTCONF can be leveraged to automate network configuration tasks, making your network more agile and your workflow more efficient.

 <br>

 ### **Step 1**: Change the directory into RESTCONF